 What does Primal Therapy have to do with science?
-To illustrate how applying principles of Dr. Arthur Janov’s Primal Therapy can provide additional information that’s relevant to recent scientific research, I’ll start with the How do we assess “importance” in our lives?
+To illustrate how applying principles of Dr. Arthur Janov’s Primal Therapy can provide additional information that’s relevant to recent scientific research, let’s start with the How do we assess “importance” in our lives?
 An example from scientists’ research choices study.

 Do you agree that a person’s need to feel important can drive their choices in their career and personal life?
 My view of the referenced study was that the subject scientists’ needs to feel important were likely the underlying impetus for why they shaped their careers to become the Big Frogs in tiny puddles.

 “The current study manipulates the type and timing of a stressor and the specific task and age of testing to parallel early-life stress in humans reared in orphanages.
 The results provide evidence of both early and persistent alterations in amygdala circuitry and function following early-life stress.
 These effects are not reversed when the stressor is removed nor diminished with the development of prefrontal regulation regions.”

-But relieving an itchy symptom (a substitute need) doesn’t resolve its cause (the impact of an early unfulfilled need).
+But relieving an itchy symptom (a substitute need) doesn’t resolve its cause (the impact of an early unfulfilled need.)

 So welcome to the Surface Your Real Self blog!
 I’m sure you will find some topics that interest you.